aruffj/p4g_school_hints/README.md

 * 5/7 - Soseki is famous for translating a common romantic phrase in an poetic way; even making reference to the beauty of the night sky.

 June:
-* 6/8 - **ANSWER CHANGED**: "Uneven Bars." to "Bech Presses."
-(Less correlation to balancing)
+* 6/8 - They do beautiful moves on those beams with a delicate sense of balance!
+Though, I can see why men would be afraid to try it!
+Hahahaha!
-* 6/13 - To do so it needs to break down glucose without oxygen!
-The Greek word for that is anaerobic!
+* 6/13 - The resulting absence of oxygen for transferring energy is described as anaerobic.
 * 6/15 - **LINE CHANGED TO:** Morals are about virtue!
 A groups morale is...
 Tell me, Hanamura!
 You seem to be lacking in morals!
 * 6/27 - **LINE CHANGED TO:** This class seems to be full of students without their own individual identities! - Isn't that right? ...Why the hell do you all look so upset!?
 Stand your ass up, [MC]!
 * 6/30 - **ANSWER CHANGED**: "Lame Duck River." to "Uphill River."
 (Illogical Name; Unsure about that edit.)